Phone Overuse

 Implementation Intentions

-Research in behavior change has shown that implementation intentions—specific if-then plans—dramatically increase follow-through.
+Research in behavior change has shown that implementation intentions—specific if-then plans—can increase follow-through.

 Instead of vague resolutions like “I’ll check my phone less,” create specific intentions: